Right Upper Quadrant Pain

 A chest X-ray might be needed to rule out a problem in your lungs, such as infection.
 If the pain is thought to come from the nerves around your spine, a magnetic resonance imaging (MRI) scan may be helpful.
 An MRI of the affected area of your tummy may also be useful in some cases.

-Nobody will need ALL these tests.
+It is very unlikely that you would need ALL these tests.
 You are likely to need a few tests only.
-For example, if gallstones are found on the ultrasound scan in the first place, you would need no other tests.
+For example, if gallstones are found on the ultrasound scan, you would need no other tests.

 What if no cause is found after tests?